Get the Legal Help You Need.

 What happens after I complete my screening form?

 Within 2 business days of submitting the online screening form, you will hear from a member of our Frontline Team.
 Then they will book you an intake with an attorney or legal staff member under the supervision of an attorney, at one of our 4 offices or remotely, based on your preference.
-Your intake meeting may be 2 weeks in the future.
+Your intake meeting may be 2-8 weeks in the future based on the capacity of the team.
 The Frontline Team member will ask for more information, triage emergencies, and request documents pertaining to your situation.
 The Frontline Partners are not attorneys and cannot advise if your issue is one that ODL can help you with.

 Does submitting the form guarantee that I will be given an attorney?